cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Use `INSERT` with the `RETURNING` Clause to Generate Unique IDs

-If, for some reason, you cannot use `UUID` to generate the unique IDs, then you might resort to the common practice to generate unique IDs is to use roundtrip `SELECT` in a transaction.
-Instead, for improved performance, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values) instead.
+If there is something preventing you from using `UUID` to generate unique IDs, you might resort to the common approach of monotonically increasing `INT` IDs using transactions.
+However, instead of using `INSERT`s with `SELECT`s to return IDs, for improved improvement, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values).

 #### Generate Monotonically-Increasing Unique IDs